In Shakespeare’s famous play, Juliet says to Romeo, “‘Tis but thy name that is my enemy…”

 UPDATE 10/10/2013: We’ve been informed the rescue that pulled Romeo (Mutty Paws OK) is going on hiatus and needs to find homes for all their rescues, including Romeo.
 Please someone open their hearts and give this boy a forever home.
 He doesn’t deserve to be shuffled around.

-UPDATE 2014: We’ve been informed Romeo died in the care of the rescue that originally pulled him.
+UPDATE 01/2014: We’ve been informed Romeo died in a horrific manner in the care of the rescue that originally pulled him and we simply have no words; we’re devastated.
 We’re sorry we failed you, Romeo.
 Run free, sweet boy.